-The POWERHOUSE 3.0 solar shingles come with a 11-year product warranty for the solar cells, which is the standard product warranty of most traditional solar panels today.
-They also offer a 25-year warranty on the roof itself, which is line with many roofing material warranties.
+The POWERHOUSE 3.0 solar shingles come with an 11-year product warranty for the solar cells, which is the standard product warranty of most traditional solar panels today.
+They also offer a 25-year warranty on the roof itself, which is in line with many roofing material warranties.
 The Tesla solar roof, by comparison, offers a 30-year warranty on the power production of their tiles, and a lifetime warranty of the tile itself.

 Should you choose Dow POWERHOUSE shingles?